Multi-scale Attention Network for Single Image Super-Resolution: Experiments

 \subsection{Datasets and Metrics}

-Following latest works \cite{DFSA,SwinIR,RCAN_it}, we utilize DIV2K~\cite{div2k} and Flicker2K~\cite{EDSR}, which contain 800 and 2650 training images, to train our models.
-For testing, we valuate our method on five commonly used datasets: Set5~\cite{Set5}, Set14~\cite{Set14}, BSD100~\cite{B100}, Urban100~\cite{Urban100}, and Manga109~\cite{Manga109}.
+Following latest works \cite{DFSA,SwinIR,RCAN_it}, we utilize DIV2K~\cite{div2k} and Flickr2K~\cite{EDSR}, which contain 800 and 2650 images, to train our models.
+For the testing phase, we evaluate our method on five commonly used datasets: Set5~\cite{Set5}, Set14~\cite{Set14}, BSD100~\cite{B100}, Urban100~\cite{Urban100}, and Manga109~\cite{Manga109}.
 In addition, two standard evaluation metrics, peak-signal-to-noise-ratio (PSNR) and the structural similarity index (SSIM)~\cite{SSIM}, are applied in $Y$ channel of the YCbCr images to measure the quality of restoration.